National Farm Safety and Health Week

 Farming is an imperative practice in both local and national economies.
 Industries that rely on raw materials like cotton, sugar, and oil are dependent on agriculture.
 Farming creates countless jobs that go far beyond working the land.
-In honor of National Farm Safety and Health Week, we have several tips for our farming friends on how to stay safe and take care of your mental health in such a strenuous and hazardous line of work.
+In honor of National Farm Safety and Health Week, the third week of September, we have several tips for our farming friends on how to stay safe and take care of your mental health in such a strenuous and hazardous line of work.

 Monday: Tractor & Rural Roadway Safety

-Pass with caution.
 Consider the lines on the road law rather than suggestion.
-They signify upcoming curves and hills that pose dangerous blindspots.
+They signify upcoming curves and hills that pose dangerous blind spots.
 Remember that if you are in the mood to go faster, oncoming traffic will likely be as well.

 The farming industry can ebb and flow dramatically.
 All it takes is a lost buyer to throw off production and, therefore, profitability.
 Farmers often fill a specific market niche, such as dairy, and one lost buyer or poor production month could make or break an entire family’s ability to feed itself.
 This year, many farms were hurt by the excess rain and flooding in several areas of the country.
 In these trying times, it is important to focus on the future.
 For those of you with farming neighbors or loved ones, make sure to check in on them and provide support whenever and however possible.
 To avoid feeling defeated or becoming physically ill in this strenuous line of work, take a look at the following tips:

-Identify Practical Changes.
 Rather than wishing for circumstances that are out of your control, such as more ideal weather or an influx of buyers, take practical steps within the current circumstances you’re facing in order to meet manageable goals.
 This strategy comes from psychologist Ted Matthews, a specialist for the Department of Ag in Minnesota.
 Another strategy put forth by Matthews is to focus on the good things in life and remain positive about as much as possible.
-This might seem easier said than done, butpositive thinking has a direct correlation to healthy brain developmentand high serotonin levels.
+This might seem easier said than done, but positive thinking has a direct correlation to healthy brain development and high serotonin levels.

 Wednesday: Safety & Health for Youth in Agriculture